 The Gesa E. Kirsch CWS Graduate Student Symposium, which began in 2010, offers a chance for graduate students from across campus to gather and receive feedback on their work-in-progress.
 A CWS alum gives a keynote presentation, and the day ends with an evening activity.

-Please see the Center calendar for upcoming colloquium and research-in-progress brownbag series dates, along with the date for the symposium.
+Please see the Center calendar for upcoming event dates and times.